 How Much Does It Cost to Install Bathroom Partitions?

-For a typical bathroom installation job, you can expect to pay roughly $150 to $250 a stall with a $500 minimum.
+For a typical bathroom installation job, you can expect to pay roughly $150 to $250 per part with a $500 minimum.
 Keep in mind, this price is merely for the installation fee, and does not cover the cost of the partitions themselves or any other materials involved.

 As you plan for your new or updated restroom, an essential part of this process is to estimate a budget, which will allow you to have some idea of where you need to direct your funds.
 To create a budget, however, you need to know the approximate price of things.
 Most notably, you’ll need the cost of the partitions themselves, which we discussed earlier.
 The next most crucial expense you’ll need to know is how much it costs to install these partitions.